Evolution of the $\gamma$-ray strength function in neodymium isotopes: Composition and evolution of the SF

 An intriguing idea was proposed by Schwengner {\em et al.}~\cite{schwengner2017} based on large-scale shell-model calculations for $^{60,64,68}$Fe.
 They find that the strength of the SM increases by a factor of two when going from $^{60}$Fe to $^{68}$Fe.
 At the same time, the LEE strength decreases correspondingly and thereby conserves the total strength of $B(M1)\approx 9.8 \mu_N^2$.
 The conservation of the summed SM and LEE strengths has been experimentally tested for $^{147,149,151,153}$Sm~\cite{naqvi2019}, but large uncertainties prohibit a firm conclusion.

 The evolution of the LEE and SM is shown in Fig.~\ref{fig:gsf_all}.
 It is clear that the LEE is present in $^{142,144-148}$Nd and the SM is present in $^{147-151}$Nd.
 Here, $^{148}$Nd is a key nucleus since both the LEE and SM are significantly present.
-It is interesting that no SM strength seems to be present for $^{146}$Nd, as also confirmed in the ($e,e'$) experiments~\cite{bohle1984}.
+For $^{145,146}$Nd, we do not have sufficient experimental evidence from our data to claim the presence of the scissors mode.
+It is interesting to note that no SM strength could be seen for $^{146}$Nd in the ($e,e'$) experiments~\cite{bohle1984}.

-In order to quantify the strength of the LEE and SM resonances as function of deformation (or mass number), we integrate the corresponding Lorentzians for the two structures.
+In order to quantify the strength of the LEE and SM resonances as function of deformation (or mass number), we integrate the corresponding $\gamma$SFs for the two structures.
 The $\gamma$-decay strength from an initial level with spin $J_i$ is proportional with the number of available final spins $J_f$ that can be reached with a transition of electromagnetic character $XL$.
 If we further assume an initial spin with $J_i\geq L$, we obtain~\cite{Bartholomew1973,Lone1986}

 This expression is now used to evaluate the total strength in the $\gamma$-energy region $0-5$~MeV.
-Assuming M1 electromagnetic character, the integrated strength with $L=1$ is given by
+Assuming M1 electromagnetic character, the upward integrated strength with $L=1$ is given by